kuopinghsu/FreeRTOS-BTF-Trace/README.md

 All trace hooks in `FreeRTOS-Trace/FreeRTOS-Trace.h` are protected by either `taskENTER_CRITICAL()` (task context) or `taskENTER_CRITICAL_FROM_ISR()` (ISR / context-switch context).

-The RISC-V SMP port (`Demo/port/RISC-V/port.c`) implements both the task lock and the ISR lock as **recursive** spinlocks (owner + count), mirroring the Xtensa `xt_mutex` design.
+The RISC-V SMP port (`Demo/port/RISC-V/port.c`) implements both the task lock and the ISR lock as **recursive** spinlocks (owner + count).
 This allows `traceTASK_SWITCHED_OUT/IN` — which fire inside `vTaskSwitchContext` while the ISR lock is already held — to safely re-enter the same lock without deadlocking.

 ### 7. Convert to BTF or VCD